torvalds/linux/Documentation/userspace-api/unshare.rst

 be shared, similar flags in unshare(int flags) should specify what should be unshared.
 Unfortunately, this may appear to invert the meaning of the flags from the way they are used in clone(2).
-However, there was no easy solution that was less confusing and that allowed incremental context unsharing in future without an ABI change.
+However, there was anal easy solution that was less confusing and that allowed incremental context unsharing in future without an ABI change.

 unshare() interface should accommodate possible future addition of